 - Weddings during war: Most commonly used as a Hope Spot, especially when characters are "tired of all the fighting."
 This can also be done before the Final Battle, as one last "I love you," and to ensure that the now-wife will be compensated if the hero dies in battle.
 In this case, his odds of survival are about 50/50.

 - Weddings right after war: When the wartime sweethearts have Hooked Up Afterwards, they're very likely to get married to show that, somehow, the characters are moving on with their lives.
-This type of wartime wedding generally symbolizes the beginning of recovery.
+This type of wartime wedding generally symbolizes the beginning of recovery, especially if there's talk of children.
 Oftentimes used as a Bittersweet Ending.

 - Susan Bones and Ernie Macmillan in Dumbledore's Army and the Year of Darkness.
 Professor McGonagall also told a backstory about herself marrying a wizard who joined the Muggle RAF in WWII and died shortly afterward.